-At Duke, there is a total of 20-30 physics majors in any given year, in a Physics Department with about 30 tenure-track faculty.
-This means that upper-level classes are small, that relatively few students work in any given research group and so these students get a lot of hands-on mentoring, and that most faculty regard physics students as close friends and collaborators, not just "someone in a class".
-Exit interviews with graduating physics majors repeatedly show great satisfaction in the physics major at Duke and appreciation of the close and friendly interactions with the faculty.
+At Duke, there are a total of 20-30 physics majors in any given year, and about 40 faculty with primary or joint appointments in Physics.
+This means that upper-level classes are small, that relatively few students work in any given research group.
+Exit interviews with graduating physics majors repeatedly show great satisfaction in the physics major at Duke.

 Physics Teaches Valuable Problem Solving Skills

 There are practical reasons to learn about physics that can please your yourself (and perhaps your parents): through courses, labs, and research, physics students gain theoretical, experimental, computational, and especially conceptual skills that many employers and professional schools (engineering, medicine, law, business) find valuable.
 (See this 2009 American Institute of Physics summary which shows that people with a physics bachelor degree earn salaries that are close to the highest salaries earned by anyone with a bachelor's degree.)
 By the time they graduate, physics majors have become skilled problems solvers: they have experience in estimating the order of magnitude of effects, in identifying effects that might be small and so can be neglected when solving a problem, in using a variety of mathematical techniques to pose and solve problems, in making careful measurements and extracting useful insights from the resulting data, and inventing or improving devices.